 Five things you need to know this week about global education

-Children in conflicts, Coronavirus and education, Teachers and learning
+Children in conflicts, Teachers and learning

 Our news roundup features attacks on education in Nigeria and Yemen.